MovingBlocks/TempDoc/Crafting-System.md

 This article will give an overview of the TS Crafting System, provided by the "Crafting"-module by @Adeon.

+# General Information
+We made the decision not to stick with a conventional solution via GUI for the crafting system but introduced an intuitive and innovative in-game approach.
+The crafting "place" is made up of 27 smaller blocks, placed in a 3x3x3 cube.
+By doing this, we achieve the possibility of three dimensional crafting.
+The crafting process itself is similar to known systems -- one places blocks/items in the crafting grid and - based on some recipe - can receive some craft result.

 # Usage

 # Recipes